Linnea87/adventure-game/README.md

 Below, all the validation that has been done is shown.

 ### Input Validation
-As I discussed in the [design](#design) section, I have only validated the inputs that are the main key for the game to continue.
+As I discussed in the [Design](#design) section, I have only validated the inputs that are the main key for the game to continue.

 - The gifs show that error messages with instructions are displayed if the user enters an invalid answer.